Volunteer in Ecuador

 In Ecuador, it is expensive to study a foreign language.
 Through the Teaching English project, we wish to support local partners in developing the population’s accessibility to educational and employment opportunities.
 Volunteers may be placed in a school for low-income families, to focus on developing the English language skills of children, or in a community center.
 Volunteers do not have to plan a curriculum, as they work in an assisting role, alongside a local instructor.
 Volunteers help plan the local teacher’s activities, provide classroom support and one-on-one attention to students.
 Activities may be focused on emphasizing pronunciation, conversation, reading, and writing through games and songs.
 Each class has on average 15 to 35 students (depending on the number of volunteers relative to the number of students, classes may be split into smaller groups).
 Volunteers are expected to give weekly evaluations, identify communication problems, address linguistic concerns, and develop language teaching strategies.
 During July and August, volunteers will teach English in combination with the Summer Project.
 It is important to note that classroom experience and confidence, Spanish skills and program duration will help determine where a volunteer is placed.
 A basic level of Spanish language skills are recommended for this project.
 As volunteers work with the support of IVHQ’s local team and placement staff, they do not need to be qualified or experienced teachers to participate.
-However, we encourage volunteers to come prepared by completing some relevant training.
-Visit our Online TEFL course page to learn how to gain an internationally-recognized TEFL certification at a discounted rate.
+However, we encourage volunteers to come prepared by completing some relevant training, like a teaching English as a foreign language (TEFL) course.

 Orientation is taken by our Ecuador team at the volunteer offices in Quito.
 Orientation begins in the afternoon of your chosen start date and covers everything you need to know for your volunteer program in Ecuador – Introduction to Ecuador, Ecuadorian Customs, Language Training Details, Rules and Expectations, Safety, Travel Opportunities in Ecuador, Introduction to your Project and Placement.
 The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socializing.